-NOTE: The F4BP ENB is based on the using "True Storms - Wasteland Edition" and "Remove Interior Fog".
-Also, uninstall any other lighting overhaul mods.
+NOTE: The F4BP ENB is based on the using "True Storms - Wasteland Edition" and "Remove Interior Fog". - Without any other lighting overhaul mods.

 If you plan to use the entire guide and get the complete F4BP setup, start here instead:

-1 - Make sure that Fallout 4 is updated to the latest version and that you have all DLCs installed as well.
-(The Steam version comes pre-updated)
+1 - Make sure that Fallout 4 is updated to the latest version and that you have all DLCs installed.

 2 - Make sure that you have about 200GB of free HDD/SSD space. *If you want to install all the recommended mods.

 3 - Sign up at the Nexus.
 (LINK) - It's free and it takes 2 minutes.
 The Nexus site is the main source of mods used in this guide.

 4 - Please follow ALL sections of the guide.

 The F4BP guide has 4 sections.
 Mod installation, ENB settings, Tweaking and File cleaning.
 If you just install the mods, and don't apply proper settings to the ini files or set the right load-order, the game WILL NOT WORK.
 The tweak section contains mod-specific settings that are absolutely necessary.

 If you find this, or any of the